When to plant Feverfew in Scott County, IL

 Scott County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 14 and first fall frost is October 17.

-Scott County County sits in USDA Zone 6a.
+Scott County sits in USDA Zone 6a.
 Feverfew grows reliably in zones 5a through 9b, so it's a good fit here.

-Can Feverfew grow in Scott County County's climate?
+Can Feverfew grow in Scott County's climate?

 Your Scott County Garden Planner — Free